Video artist, Singer

 Active in Santa Fe, N.M.

-Format: Originally recorded on 1 sound tape reel.
+Format: Originally recorded on 3 sound cassettes.
 Reformatted in 2010 as 1 digital wav file.
 Duration is 54 minutes.

-Biographical/Historical Note: Terry Allen (1943- ) is a conceptual artist and musician from Santa Fe, New Mexico and Lubbock, Tex.
+Biographical/Historical Note: Terry Allen (1943- ) is a conceptual artist and musician from Santa Fe, New Mexico and Lubbock, Texas.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.
 Funding for the transcription of this interview provided by Pasadena Art Alliance.